Consent Management Platform – buy or build yourself?

 Consent Management is not only technically very complex, it is also without question a very touchy subject in the legal sense.
 And although there are a few SaaS solutions on the market designed to deal with the challenge, the temptation to build a tool in-house is great – at least at first glance.

-But why do even large concerns ultimately decide on a SaaS solution in the end, despite certainly having the required budget and the appropriate resources for building one’s own Consent Management Platform (CMP)?
+But why do even big corporations ultimately decide on a SaaS solution in the end, despite certainly having the required budget and the appropriate resources for building one’s own Consent Management Platform (CMP)?

-10 good reasons for using an SaaS Consent Management solution.
+10 good reasons for using a SaaS Consent Management solution

 Developing software ties up resources and costs money.
 It is also clear that the greater the complexity, the higher the costs.
 For small businesses and microenterprises, building a consent tool themselves is not even a matter for consideration.